yuval-k/chainlink-twitter/README.md

 A custom chainlink adapter checks twitter and approves the contract.

+# Use cases
+One example use case is hiring a social media influencer to promote your brand.
+Using this solution, the a brand that wants twitter exposure (the originator), create a contract with the influencer's (the beneficiary) ETH address, twitter handle and the text that should be twitter.
+As soon as the influencer tweets the agreed text, he will be able to withdraw the funds automatically from the contract.

+Another use-case that comes to mind as a future expantion of this project, is corporate approval flows:
+A person in the company contracts a vendor, but the transaction needs a CEO approval.
+The CEO can approve the contract via email to a special email address, that a chainlink adapter will listen on. (this would require writing an email adapter in addition to a twitter adapter)

+# How it works?
 The flow is as follows:
 1. The originator creates the contract.
 Both parties can see terms of the contract:
    - The identity (twitter handle) of the approver, and the approval text.